Rituximab and Hyaluronidase

-<1%, postmarketing, and/or case reports: Bone marrow depression, bronchiolitis obliterans, hypogammaglobulinemia (prolonged), interstitial pulmonary disease, intestinal obstruction, intestinal perforation, Kaposi sarcoma (disease progression), lupus-like syndrome, optic neuritis, pancytopenia (prolonged), pleurisy, polyarthritis, progressive multifocal leukoencephalopathy, serum sickness, uveitis, vasculitis (systemic; with rash), viral infection
+<1%, postmarketing, and/or case reports: Bone marrow depression, bronchiolitis obliterans, hypogammaglobulinemia (prolonged), inflammatory polyarthropathy, interstitial pulmonary disease, intestinal obstruction, intestinal perforation, Kaposi sarcoma (disease progression), lichenoid dermatitis, lupus-like syndrome, optic neuritis, pancytopenia (prolonged), pemphigoid reaction, pleurisy, progressive multifocal leukoencephalopathy, pyoderma gangrenosum (including genital presentation), serum sickness, severe dermatological reaction, Stevens-Johnson syndrome, toxic epidermal necrolysis, uveitis, vasculitis (systemic; with rash), vesiculobullous dermatitis, viral infection

 Concerns related to adverse effects:

 • Bowel obstruction/perforation: Abdominal pain, bowel obstruction, and perforation have been reported (rarely fatal) in patients receiving rituximab-containing products, with an average onset of symptoms of ~6 days (range: 1 to 77 days); evaluate abdominal pain or repeated vomiting.